gear-tech/gear-js/utils/ez-transactions/README.md

 # @gear-js/ez-transactions

-A package for providing gasless and signless transactions
+A package for providing gasless and signless transactions.
+This frontend solution interacts with a blockchain program, allowing users to make transactions without paying gas fees or signing on-chain transactions.

 ## Install: